Hunter (Björk song): Music and lyrics

 Some critics interpreted the line as an allusion to a failed relationship.
 Björk said: "'Hunter' is based on what my grandma told me at Christmas; about two different types of birds.
 One bird always had the same nest and partner all their lives.
 The other was always travelling and taking on different partners.
 At some point there was a conscious decision made to remain a hunter."

 According to Björk, the lyrics express how she felt obliged to produce music because of the people that occupationally depended of her.
 The lyrics "I'll bring back the goods/But don't know when" refer to her songwriting process; in her own words: "Sometimes I don't do things that people I work with do —like spend time with families and lead a normal life.
 I have to isolate myself and put myself in a state so I will write a song."
-After the success Björk encountered as a solo artist with Debut (1993) and Post (1995) — her most promoted album —, she began to feel more pressured as she noticed how her creative output directly affected the life of those around her.
-In an interview with Dave Hemingway, she stated:
+After the success of her albums Debut (1993) and Post (1995), Björk felt pressure as she noticed how her creative output affected the life of those around her.
+In an interview with Dave Hemingway, she said:

 I guess that song's about when you have a lot of people that work for you and you sort-of have to write songs or people get unemployed, you know?
 In most cases, it's inspiring but in that particular song I was pissed off with it.
 I was ready for a break but it didn't seem fair on the people I worked with at the time.